poole/lanyon/_posts/2017-07-14-abundance-mindset-concurrency.md

 As I sketched out a 100-line, 2-channel "hello, world" example, I realized my mistake.
 The pbr renderer could, internally, start as many goroutines as it needs to quickly render an image, without ever exposing that to the user.
-In Go, I can have as much concurrency as I want!
+In Go, I can have as much concurrency as I want, and I'm free to expose a simple, sequential API to the user.
-It isn't tied to a single thread or CPU.

 Go developers approach concurrency with an *abundance mindset.*

 So now you can render pbr's
 [Hello, world scene](https://github.com/hunterloftis/pbr#hello-world)
 with 15 lines and zero channels.
-Underneath, it's creating goroutines for every block of *N* pixels.
+Underneath, `sampler.Sample()` creates goroutines for every block of *N* pixels to saturate your CPU.
 But why would you care?
 You just want a pretty picture.